✦ Radian CCA-F · Fully Self-Contained

 UNSURE →

 Default to Plan Mode.
-The cost of exploration is low; rework is high.
+Exploration cost is low; rework is high.

 API Cheat Sheet